dstackai/dstack/docs/blog/posts/say-goodbye-to-managed-notebooks.md

 date: 2023-06-29
 description: Discover how cloud dev environments can benefit ML engineers and why why they are gaining popularity over managed notebooks .
 slug: say-goodbye-to-managed-notebooks
 ---

-# Say goodbye to managed notebooks! 👋
+# Say goodbye to managed notebooks

 __Why managed notebooks are losing ground to cloud dev environments.__